luca-bottero/luca-bottero/README.md

 ### Hi there 👋

 ⚛️ - I am a physics student mainly interested in Theoretical Physics.
-I am also strongly focused on ML & DS, being one of the forunders of the Machine Learning Journal Club.
+I am also strongly focused on ML & DS, being co-founder of the Machine Learning Journal Club.
 Other than that, I explore classical computational methods and applications, mainly regarding physics problem.
-On the ML side, I am more oriented towards a research-centric approach, partly because of my personal inclination and partly because I believe there is a lot more to be discovered about the workings of ML models (in particular NNs).
+On the ML side, I am oriented towards a research-centric approach, partly because of my personal inclination and partly because I believe there is a lot more to be discovered about the workings of ML models (in particular NNs).

 💡 - In general, I prefer working with relatively small models, making efficiency a costant presence in my efforts.
 In particular, I am very interested in Continual Learning and its application to real world problems, in particular the aspects regarding complex robot behaviuor in rela world environments and human-like learning capabilities.